com-pas/compas-architecture/TECHNOLOGY_CHOICES.md

 - eXist needs JRE (Java Runtime Environment) to run

 # XML Processing
+## Checks for determining XML processing
+- Can manipulate/check XML configuration files by using rules
+- Can be embedded in our solution
+- Tool must be open source

 ## RiseClipse
 ### Pros
 - Main use is validating IEC 81850/IEC CIM configuration files, exactly what we need.